simonjulianl/tp/docs/DeveloperGuide.md

     4. Other incorrect find commands to try: `find t\patient Joe`
         Expected: Error message as a flag is not specified prior to the keyword.

+## Listing all activities

+### Listing all patients

+### Listing all doctors

+### Editing the details of a doctor

+### Changing the user profile

+1. Changing the user profile shown on the left side window

+    1. Test case: `profile n/Jon Snow p/Consultant de/Department of Cardiology o/National University Hospital`
+        Expected: The feedback box displays the confirmation of the change of user profile, and GoMedic updates the left side window with the corresponding information.

+    2. Test case: `profile n/Bernice Yu p/Associate Professor de/Department of Radiology`
+        Expected: The feedback box displays an error message stating that an invalid command format has been detected.
+        This corresponds to the fact that the user has not supplied his/her `ORGANIZATION` in the command.

+    3. Test case: `profile n/Bernice Yu p/Associate.
+Professor de/Department of Radiology o/Tan Tock Seng Hospital`
+        Expected: The feedback box displays an error message stating that the `POSITION` parameter should only contain alphanumeric characters and spaces.
+        This corresponds to the fact that the user included an illegal character `.` in the `POSITION` parameter of the command.

+    4. Other incorrect `profile` commands to try: Commands that resemble the command in test case 1, but include the illegal character `.` in its `NAME`, `DEPARTMENT` or `ORGANIZATION` parameters.
+        Expected: The feedback box displays an error message stating that the constraints for those parameters have been violated, similar to that in test case 3.